Office Guide

 A good office fragrance should make you feel put together without asking everyone nearby to notice it.
 The best choices sit close, stay smooth, and avoid sharp sweetness or heavy smoke in shared spaces.

-3 June 2026 · FragMatch Editorial
+4 June 2026 · FragMatch Editorial

 Choose Close-Wearing Notes

 Office fragrance is mostly about consideration.
 Clean musks, iris, vetiver, tea, lavender, soft woods, gentle citrus, and transparent florals tend to feel composed without pushing too far into other people’s space.
+Dense vanilla, heavy oud, smoky leather, and syrupy fruit can work in tiny doses, but they are riskier in meetings and lifts.

 Think About the Room

 A private office gives you more flexibility than an open-plan desk.
 If you commute by train, share meeting rooms, or sit near colleagues, choose something smoother and quieter.
+The fragrance should be noticed when someone is close, not announce itself across the floor.

 Projection Beats Longevity as the Key Metric